oppia/oppia-web-developer-docs/Writing-new-one-off-jobs-using-map-reduce.md

 6. Add a `reduce` static method which will receive the `yield` produced by the `map` class after calling this method on a model.
 Anything you yield in the method will be logged as a report from the one-off job.
 (See existing one-off jobs for more info.)
 7. Add your one-off job class in the [ONE_OFF_JOB_MANAGER list](https://github.com/oppia/oppia/blob/develop/core/jobs_registry.py#L44) of jobs_registry.py file.
 8. Make sure to test the one-off job manually.
 (You can follow [these steps](https://github.com/oppia/oppia/wiki/Running-Jobs-on-Dev-Server) to test a one-off job through the admin page.)
-9. If your one-off job is too slow you can try to increase the number of shards, for that you need to override the `enqueue` `@classmethod` and set the `shard_count` to some higher number (default is 8).
+9. If your one-off job is too slow or running on small number of model types (classes) you can try to increase the number of shards, for that you need to override the `enqueue` `@classmethod` and set the `shard_count` to some higher number (default is 8).
 Increasing the number too much can also break the one-off job, so you need to test it even after changing just the `shard_count`.

 ## Example of an one-off job:
 ```